XDUANN/TeleProNet/README.md

 First: download the Kara One dataset in: https://www.cs.toronto.edu/~complingweb/data/karaOne/karaOne.html

-get the data and labels.py, this step will get the Kara One dataset, and do some primer processing
+MDS_SCRIPTS.py, this step will get the Kara One dataset, and do some primer processing

 Second: run Kara One data Processing and epoching.py, this is the most important step for processing the data and get the labels , also,this will filtering and do ica for data,and save the processed data as .pkl file,this is the best format to save,(some kind of reservation methods will cause fault)